Here is our guide on the best seal watching spots in the UK, plus how to identify harbour seals and grey seals

 Harbour seals have more rounded faces than grey seals.
 They have V-shaped nostrils, whereas grey seals have nostrils that are more like parallel lines.
 At haul-out sites harbour seals tend to space themselves out more compared to grey seals, which group closely together.
 The species appears to compete with grey seals at some sites and while grey seal numbers have increased, harbour seal numbers have, in many areas, declined.

-Common Seal swims at Gairloch Harbor In Scotland (Getty)
+A grey seal swims at Gairloch Harbor in Scotland (Getty)

 In 1998 the spread of phocine distemper virus (PDV) reduced the population of harbour seals along the east coast of England (mainly in the Wash) by 52%.